ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>All the dots are connecting to one person, and that person needs to start doing their job</blockquote>

 <h3>4.
-“Big HR” Gets Hit With Big Job Cuts - <a href="https://medium.com/entrepreneur-s-handbook/big-hr-gets-hit-with-big-job-cuts-4b7dccb9d60e" target="_blank" rel="noopener noreferrer">link</a></h3>
+SpaceX Has Finally Figured Out Why Starship Exploded, And The Reason Is Utterly Embarrassing - <a href="https://medium.com/predict/spacex-has-finally-figured-out-why-starship-exploded-and-the-reason-is-utterly-embarrassing-ccb30295c8e5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Entrepreneurship Handbook`**
+✍️ **posted by `Predict`**

-<blockquote>Workday announces its own mass layoffs, so what does that mean for the tech industry?</blockquote>
+<blockquote>This should never have happened.</blockquote>

 <h3>5.
-Small Vehicles of Shanghai — DeepSeeking the city - <a href="https://medium.com/butwhatwasthequestion/small-vehicles-of-shanghai-deepseeking-the-city-c404c92218c5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Passing the Buck: The story of the 2022 Wings Over Dallas air show collision - <a href="https://medium.com/@admiralcloudberg/passing-the-buck-the-story-of-the-2022-wings-over-dallas-air-show-collision-9bbe5947297b" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `But what was the question?`**
+✍️ **posted by `Admiral Cloudberg`**

-<blockquote>How cheap, open, distributed and diverse systems, like the electric motor, could transform the bruteforced city and our approach to AI</blockquote>
+<blockquote>How unsafe practices in the air show industry caused the deaths of six crewmembers and the loss of two iconic aircraft.</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/relationships/recommended target="_blank" rel="noopener noreferrer">Relationships</a></h1>